-Denied Visibility In Official Data, Millions Of Transgender Indians Can't Access Benefits, Services
+Denied Visibility In Official Data, Transgender Indians Can't Access Benefits, Services

 "When we asked persons from the community to send us their bank account details, to forward to the government, around 80% told us that they have no bank accounts," said Tinesh Chopade, advocacy manager at Humsafar Trust, an organisation working to advance health, advocacy, capacity building and research for the LGBTQIA+ community.
 "This is simply because they have no documentation."